HOME PROJECTS BEFORE YOU LIST

 1. PACK + STACK

 Earlier this year I shared this list of items to pack + stack before you list your home.
 It is the first suggestion I make when I meet with sellers and we discuss a target list date.

-Create a punch list during your self guided tour of your home.
-Your Realtor will be able to offer suggestions too.
+Create a punch list during a self-guided tour of your home.

-I learned this next suggestion from working with buyers and new construction.
+I learned this next suggestion from working with buyers and new construction builds.